Nighttime Back Pain

 - History of a suppressed immune system

 - History of trauma

-If one or more of these symptoms accompanies back pain -- especially if you have a history of cancer -- contact your doctor for further evaluation.
+If one or more of these symptoms accompanies back pain -- especially if you have a history of cancer -- see your doctor right away.
 It's also important to call the doctor if your back pain is the result of a recent injury.

 It's important to note that it's rare that nighttime back pain is caused by a tumor, infection, or AS.